This article was updated on June 24, 2020.

-Governments are easing their shelter-in-place orders and companies are beginning to determine what it means to open their spaces back up and let their employees come back in to the office.
+Businesses are beginning to determine what it means to open their spaces back up and let their employees come back into the office.
 But, what does this mean from an e-discovery perspective?

 Instead, let’s consider what will need to be preserved and possibly collected in the event of future litigation.
 The best way to determine what needs to be preserved and collected is to ask the employees.
 Did they use personal laptops for work business?
 And if so, is there data saved on those laptops related to the work business?
 Whether the laptop and its contents need to be preserved and collected depends on the answers.
 In many cases, employees use their personal laptops as merely a portal to access on-line work accounts.
 If that is the case, and there are no documents on the personal computer, preservation and collection are likely not necessary.
 But, the questions need to be asked.